Most SEO audits have two things in common:

-Ideally only one page on your site should target each keyword.
+Ideally, only one page on your site should target each keyword.

-Our SEO audit is complete!
+SEO audit = complete!

 A full forensic SEO audit is a much lengthier process (taking anything from a few hours to a few days, depending on the size of the site).
 But this process is a great way to kick start any new SEO campaign and get a feel for how a site is currently set up.